 Our annual market reports and data are an invaluable source of insight into twelve state health care markets.
 We assemble data on health plans and provider systems and weave that analysis together with the perspectives of leaders in each market.
 By touring our web site, you can download samples of what is in those reports and data sets.

-Through our consulting research, we apply our analysis of local markets to help pharmaceutical companies, health plans, provider organizations, health purchasers, investment firms and governments to address the business competition and strategy issues that they face.
+Through our consulting research, we apply our analysis of local markets to help pharmaceutical companies, health plans, provider organizations, health purchasers, investment firms and government agencies to address the business competition and strategy issues that they face.

 - Competitive pressures plus changes in Medicare payment are driving more consolidation for both hospitals and health plans.
 The Beaumont, Oakwood and Botsford systems closed on their merger in early September - now begins the hard work of blending three large organizations, their cultures and information systems.
 An earlier attempt to merge the Henry Ford and Beaumont systems collapsed.
 The entry of Vanguard Health, now part of Tenet, in the Detroit market has resulted in more vigorous competition for a shrinking pie of hospital care.
 See my data and comments in HealthLeaders and in the Detroit News.
 Vanguard's experience with Medicare ACOs and operating HMOs may have made it a more attractive acquisition to Tenet Health.
 Some systems are pursuing other strategies for extending their geographic reach, in some cases going beyond traditional local market boundaries.
 Read my recent paper on Mayo Clinic's partnerships and what providers like Cleveland Clinic are doing.
 We are also following the recent health plan and provider group acquisitions made by Aetna, CIGNA, Humana, WellPoint and UnitedHealthcare.